Pāua: Pearls

 To produce pāua pearls, the pāua are harvested from the wild stocks (at the legal size of 12.5 cm), and shell or plastic implants are either poked through the shell or fixed in place under the shell with glue.
 The shape of the insert dictates the shape of the final pearl.
-After the pāua are “nucleated,” they are kept in tanks for 2 to 3 years and fed on either seaweed or meal, during which time they coat the insert with nacre.
+After the pāua are "nucleated", they are kept in tanks for two to three years and fed on either seaweed or meal, during which time they coat the insert with nacre.
 They are then harvested from the tanks, the meat is shucked, and the pearl is removed.

 The quality and size of pearls changes depending on the size of the pāua.
 The pearls tend to be smaller when hatchery-reared pāua are used, which is why pāua from the wild are preferred.
 High stress levels within the farm can prevent the pāua from coating the insert to produce the pearl, so control of conditions to ensure that the pāua are not stressed is paramount.

 Popular culture

 Pāua shells make up the decoration on Xena's first chakram in the hit TV series Xena: Warrior Princess.
-Although the show was set predominantly in ancient Greece, the shell is used because the pāua is native to New Zealand, where the show was filmed.
+Although the show was set predominantly in ancient Greece, pāua shell was used because it is native to New Zealand, where the show was filmed.